A P\'olya-Gamma Sampler for a Generalized Logistic Regression: Real Data Applications

 The dependent variable is \texttt{immig}, that indicates whether the respondent would allow immigrants from poorer countries outside Europe.
 More precisely, if $\texttt{immig} = 1$ the respondent is against immigration, if $\texttt{immig} = 0$ the respondent is in favor of immigration.
 Following \cite{OurArticle2019}, we considered as covariates the variables: \texttt{pplfair}, \texttt{trstep}, \texttt{trstun}, \texttt{happy}, \texttt{agea}, \texttt{edulvlb} and \texttt{hinctnta}.
 The first three variables include answers to question ranging from $0$ (most negative) to $10$ (most positive): do you think that most people try to take advantage of you (\texttt{pplfair})?
 Do you trust the European parliament (\texttt{trstep})?
 Do you trust the United Nations (\texttt{trstun})?
 The \texttt{happy} variable takes values from $0$ (unhappy) to $10$ (extremely happy).
 The last three variables are subject-specific and include the age, ranging from $15$ to $100$ (\texttt{agea}); the highest level of education, from primary education to doctoral degree (\texttt{edulvlb}) and the household's total net income (\texttt{hinctnta}).

-For this dataset, we run $3,000$ iterations of the P\'olya-Gamma sampler algorithm and we discarded the first $1,000$ iterations as burn-in.
-We used the MLE estimates of $\bm{\beta}$ and $p$ as starting points of the algorithm and we employed vague priors, as in the simulated examples.
+For this dataset, we run $5,000$ iterations of the P\'olya-Gamma sampler algorithm and we discarded the first $1,000$ iterations as burn-in.
+We used the MLE estimates of $\bm{\beta}$ and $p$ as starting points of the algorithm and we employed a normal prior with mean 0, standard deviation 5 times greater than the one estimated with a standard logistic regression.

 In order to assess the performance of the P\'olya-Gamma sampler, we report the results obtained using the empirical likelihood approach on the same dataset, adopting a similar setting.
 Table \ref{Tab_Immig} lists the results of the P\'olya-Gamma sampler (left-hand side) and the empirical likelihood approach (right-hand side).
 For each European country (GB, DE and FR) and for each parameter, Table \ref{Tab_Immig} shows the posterior means, the 2.5\% and 97.5\% quantiles of the posterior distributions of the P\'olya-Gamma and the empirical likelihood methods.
 The effects of the parameters are similar across countries and suggest that the higher the level of education, the higher the probability for people to be favourable towards immigration.
 Also, trustful people and individuals with a strong confidence in the European parliament tend to be in favour of immigration.
 The posterior mean estimates obtained with the P\'olya-Gamma method are in line with those obtained with the empirical likelihood.
 For some of the covariates, such as \texttt{pplfair} and \texttt{trstep}, the empirical likelihood approach assigns posterior support to the value zero, while the corresponding P\'olya-Gamma credible intervals (CIs) do not include zero.
-In addition, although the estimates of the $p$ parameter for all countries suggest heavy tails for the generalised logistic regression, the empirical likelihood CIs cover the value $1$, which correspond to the standard logistic regression.
-On the contrary, the results of the P\'olya-Gamma method give no posterior support to the value $1$ for all the countries' data, clearly suggesting the need for the generalised logistic regression model.
-Therefore, the P\'olya-Gamma sampler outperforms the empirical likelihood method for the estimation of the generalised logistic regression, since it provides more precise parameter estimates as for the $\bm{\beta}$ as well as for the $p$ parameters.
+In addition, both methods agree on the estimation of the $p$ parameter for all countries, suggesting heavy tails for the generalised logistic regression.
+Therefore, the P\'olya-Gamma sampler outperforms the empirical likelihood method for the estimation of the generalised logistic regression, since it provides more precise parameter estimates as for the $\bm{\beta}$.